Mama June Posts Pic Of Geno Doak’s New Tattoo Of Dog Taking A Dump & Fans Are Going Nuts

 The third image displayed two arms crossed atop one another decorated with body art.
 It was not stated in the caption if those were Geno’s forearms in the pic.

-But it was the final pic in a series of three subsequent images that sent her admirers over the edge when they got a closer look at what was reportedly Geno’s new body art.
+It was the final pic in the series that sent her admirers over the edge when they got a closer look at what was reportedly Geno’s new body art.
 The fourth snap showed Geno making a muscle with his right arm and looking down at his bicep, which featured ink of a brown pup taking care of his business.

 In the caption of the slideshow of photographs, June did not mention Geno’s new art directly.